filip-szczepankiewicz/GFO/README.md

 ## Detailed example with CV evaluation

-The following mirrors `example.m` and illustrates the full workflow including isotropy evaluation.
+This follows `example.m` and illustrates the full workflow including evaluation.

 ```matlab
 clear